andrewdavis23/planet-of-the-scrapes/README.md

 ## Readme

-Install module into virtual enviornment.
-This is recommended by the creators because their module can interfere with other modules.
+Install module into [virtual enviornment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+This is recommended by the [creators of scrapy](https://docs.scrapy.org/en/latest/):
+> Instead, we recommend that you install Scrapy within a so-called “virtual environment” (venv).
+Virtual environments allow you to not conflict with already-installed Python > system packages (which could break some of your system tools and scripts), and still install packages normally with pip (without sudo and the likes).
-Also, failure to import the installed scrapy module is common.
+> Also, failure to import the installed scrapy module is common.
 A virtual environment is a solution.

 - Navigate to the location where you want your virtual environment.
 - Create the virutal environment.